How Valuable Is Your Data?

 Modern organisations are highly data driven when it comes to business decision making.
 Data helps organisations drive business model innovations and transform established industries.
 This has given rise to ‘big data’ – organisations are capturing and analysing the right data points, whether structured or unstructured, to make informed decisions.
 In short, it has become the lifeline for the modern organisation to stay competitive, profitable and sustainable.

 Data protection is an issue of increasing importance.
-Per EMC’s Global Data Protection research, in Australia last year, 55% organisations suffered unplanned system downtime, 25% having suffered data loss, and 32% suffered unplanned downtime and/or data loss due to an external or internal security breach.
+Per EMC’s Global Data Protection research, even in 2016, 55% of Australian organisations suffered unplanned system downtime, 25% having suffered data loss, and 32% suffered unplanned downtime and/or data loss due to an external or internal security breach.

 How do organisations calculate the true value of their data?